 St. Joseph's Subject Overview - Maths

-Our vision is for all children to think mathematically, demonstrate and deepen their conceptual understanding and problem solve with a belief that everyone has the potential to succeed.
+Our vision is for all children to think mathematically, demonstrate, deepen their conceptual understanding and problem solve with a belief that everyone has the potential to succeed.

 At St. Joseph’s we follow the Mathematics Mastery approach through the ARC programme, which has three key principles: conceptual understanding, mathematical thinking and mathematical language, with problem-solving at the heart of the curriculum.
 Instead of learning mathematical procedures by rote, we want pupils to build a deep conceptual understanding of concepts which will enable them to apply their learning in different situations.
 The habits of thinking mathematically are life-enriching as it is vital to be numerate to participate fully in society.
 Therefore, we ensure we make rich connections across mathematical ideas to develop those skills from EYFS to Year 6.